 Consultation on this project has been initiated with the U.S. Fish and Wildlife Service, California Coastal Commission, the U.S. Army Corps of Engineers, and the San Francisco Bay Regional Water Quality Control Board.

 EA Public Review Period

 This document was released to the public for review on January 9, 2015.
 Letters announcing its availability were sent to 302 individuals, groups, organization, and libraries.
 The letter noted that a full copy of the EA was available for review on PEPC and on the park's website.
 Hardcopy and CD versions of the document were also available at the Seashore’s office for any who requested: there were no requests.
 Fifteen copies of the CDs were sent to the State Clearinghouse for distribution to a wide range of state and federal agencies (SCH# 2015012040).
-Several news stories and opinion pieces were published during the 30-day comment period.
+Several news stories and opinion pieces were published during the 30-day comment period, which ended on Monday, February 9, 2015.
 Approximately 118 comments were received during the comment period.

 Most of the substantive comments received concerned the range of reasonable alternatives or alternative components, the adequacy of information presented on specific aspects of these alternatives (e.g., monitoring, buffers, wetland mitigation plans), and the accuracy and adequacy of information pertaining to impacts on plants, wildlife, and human health from use of herbicides, primarily glyphosate.
 None of the public comment letters required any modification to the alternatives or substantive changes to the impact analyses in the Environmental Consequences section.